 Buy Some House Plants!

-Not only do houseplants add a splash of nature to any decor, but they also provide benefits in regard to the air quality of your home!
+Not only do houseplants add a splash of nature to any decor, but they also provide benefits in regards to the air quality of your home!
 Here are a few low-maintenance plants you may want to consider clearing some shelf space for:

 Famous for its uses as a skin product, Aloe Vera can also be used as a low-maintenance air purifier!
 Requiring indirect light and water about twice a week, it’s the perfect starter plant for someone wanting to improve their air through greenery.